 After manufacturing a new muffler with integrated three way catalyst, Wisconsin repeated the emissions testing.
-Within the accuracy of Wisconsin's emission equipment, the 2010 sled is as 'clean' or 'cleaner' than the 2009 model.
+Within the accuracy of Wisconsin's emission equipment, the 2011 sled is as 'clean' or 'cleaner' than the 2010 model.

-Figure 18: Figure of the catalyst system efficiency during mode 1 (100% load) operation.
+Figure 13: Figure of the catalyst system efficiency during mode 1 (100% load) operation.
 The catalyst yielded a 98% reduction in NOx and THC and a 94% reduction in THC over the engine's base emissions.

-Testing on the 2010 Bucky CFS sled for Mode 1 showed that the catalyst system and engine calibration yielded a reduction in the average specific mass emissions (HC+NO_x) from an untreated 10.1 g/kW-hr to 0.21 g/kW-hr, a 98% improvement to the stock FST.
+Testing on the 2011 Bucky CFS sled for Mode 1 showed that the catalyst system and engine calibration yielded a reduction in the average specific mass emissions (HC+NO_x) from an untreated 10.1 g/kW-hr to 0.21 g/kW-hr, a 98% improvement to the Weber recreational engine.
 The catalyst also reduced CO emissions by 94%, from an untreated 153 g/kW-hr to 8.96 g/kW-hr.
-Figure 19 shows the final results of the emissions testing on the Bucky CFS after full optimization of the emissions reduction systems.
-The certified emission levels for the Bucky CFS 750 are 0.15 g/kW-hr, 0.06 g/kW-hr and 4.88 g/kW-hr for NOx, THC and CO respectively.
+Figure shows the final results of the emissions testing on the Bucky CFS after full optimization of the emissions reduction systems.
+The certified emission levels for the Bucky CFS 750 are 0.15 g/kW-hr, 0.06 g/kW-hr and 6.90 g/kW-hr for NOx, THC and CO respectively.

-Figure 19: Figure of the post catalyst emission levels for the Bucky CFS engine operating on E85 fuel.
+Figure 18: Figure of the post catalyst emission levels for the Bucky CFS engine operating on E22 fuel.